What's happened so far on day three?

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; Listen on BBC Radio 5 Live, Sports Extra and Sounds; live text and video clips on BBC Sport website and app.

-Adam Peaty won Team GB's first gold medal of the Tokyo 2020 Olympics after Alex Yee won triathlon silver on his Games debut.
+Tom Daley finally ended his wait for an Olympic title with synchronised 10m platform gold alongside Matty Lee, as Adam Peaty and Tom Pidcock were also crowned Olympic champions on day three in Tokyo.

+Britain's Daley and Lee edged out China for victory, 13 years after 27-year-old Daley - a two-time bronze medallist - made his Olympic debut in Beijing.

-Peaty became the first British swimmer to defend an Olympic title with his dominant victory in the 100m breaststroke.
+In the early hours of day three, swimmer Peaty had become the first British swimmer to defend an Olympic title with his dominant victory in the 100m breaststroke.

+Less than half an hour after Daley and Lee's gold, cyclist Pidcock added a third to Team GB's tally, dominating the men's cross-country mountain biking.

-Earlier on day three, 23-year-old Yee cemented his position as the new star of British triathlon with his second-place finish, as Jonny Brownlee missed out on a medal.
+Earlier, Britain's Alex Yee cemented his position as the new star of British triathlon with a silver medal, as Jonny Brownlee placed fifth.

+In taekwondo, Lauren Williams is through to the final of the women's -67kg, guaranteeing herself a medal.
+She will take on Croatia's Matea Jelic at 13:30 BST.

 Elsewhere, Japan's Momiji Nishiya won women's street skateboarding gold at just 13 years old.

-Britain's men began their rugby sevens campaign with a convincing 24-0 win over Canada, while GB's men's hockey team also beat Canada 3-1.

-Olympic organisers say a typhoon will hit Tokyo tomorrow, but it is not expected to cause much disruption to the Games.
+Olympic organisers say a tropical storm will hit Tokyo tomorrow, but it is not expected to cause much disruption to the Games.

-Rowing and archery events have already been moved because of the anticipated strong winds, but there are no plans to make any other changes to the schedule unless the forecast changes.
+Rowing and archery events have already been moved because of the anticipated strong winds, but there are no plans to make any other changes to the schedule unless the forecast alters.

 - In badminton, Marcus Ellis and Lauren Smith won their mixed doubles tie against Thailand to top their group, but Ben Lane and Sean Vendy lost to Chinese Taipei in the men's doubles.